BusySnailDesignLab/Busy-Snail-Filament-Changer/README.md

 This section with illustrations currently serves as a BSFC building manual.
 Each subsection contains also a link to the corresponding tutorial video on YouTube.

-Slight differences may exist between the printed components shown in the illustrations or videos and the current STLs, as development continued during and after content creation.
+Slight differences may exist between the printed parts shown in the illustrations or videos and the current STLs, as development continued during and after content creation.